 Ready-made crypto portfolios are pre-constructed portfolios of cryptocurrencies designed to provide UK investors with a diversified exposure to the crypto market.

 One example is eToro’s CryptoPortfolio, a basket of several cryptocurrencies weighted according to each cryptocurrency’s total market capitalisation.
-As of October 2024, Bitcoin, Ethereum, and BNB made up 46%, 12%, and 11% of the holdings in this portfolio, respectively.
+As of November 2024, Bitcoin, Ethereum, Solana, BNB, and XRP made up 45%, 11%, 9%, 8%, and 7% of the holdings in this portfolio, respectively.
 The portfolio is rebalanced once a year.

 Another example of a ready-made crypto portfolio in the UK is the CoinJar Universe Bundle, a portfolio of all the cryptocurrencies available on CoinJar.
 One investment into such a bundle gives you exposure to every cryptocurrency available on CoinJar.